MethodicalAcceleratorDesign/MAD-NG.py/docs/source/gettingstarted.rst

 Then reading through :doc:`ex-lowlevel` should be sufficient (alongside knowledge of MAD-NG), assuming you are not planning to use any "syntactic sugar".
 If you plan to use the available pythonic looking code, there are plenty of examples to look at.

-In the documentation, :doc:`ex-fodo` is a chapter that goes into detail on what is happening on each line of the `FODO example <https://github.com/MethodicalAcceleratorDesign/MADpy/blob/main/examples/ex-fodo/ex-fodos.py>`_, while :doc:`ex-lhc-couplingLocal` gives an example of loading the LHC and how to grab intermediate results from a match.
+In the documentation, :doc:`ex-fodo` is a chapter that goes into detail on what is happening on each line of the :ref:`FODO example <ex-fodo>`, while :doc:`ex-lhc-couplingLocal` gives an example of loading the LHC and how to grab intermediate results from a match.

-The only other example that may be of use is the `ps-twiss <https://github.com/MethodicalAcceleratorDesign/MADpy/blob/main/examples/ex-ps-twiss/ps-twiss.py>`_ example.
+The only other example that may be of use is the :ref:`ps-twiss <ex-ps-twiss>` example.
 This is an extremely simple example, extending the FODO example to perform a twiss on the PS sequence.
 If anything does not seem fully explained, initially check the :mod:`MAD <pymadng.MAD>` module and/or the `MAD-NG Documentation <https://mad.web.cern.ch/mad/releases/madng/html/>`_, then feel free to open an `issue <https://github.com/MethodicalAcceleratorDesign/MADpy/issues>`_ so improvements can be made.

 Customising your environment